shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

    <validation step="f44dc9dc-f959-4f70-9cbd-09949f72c0fb" />

+### Summary

-**Summary:** In this exercise, you explored how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
+In this exercise, you explored how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
 After you've failed over, you fail back from Azure to your on-premises site when it's available.

 ### You have successfully completed the lab.